winitzki/scall/tutorial/programming_dhall.md

 In Dhall, all function arguments (including all type parameters) must be introduced explicitly via the `λ` syntax.
 Each argument must have a type annotation, for example: `λ(x : Natural)`, `λ(a : Type)`, and so on.

-However, a `let` binding does not necessarily require a type annotation.
+However, a `let` binding does not require a type annotation.
 So, one may just write `let Pair = λ(a : Type) → λ(b : Type) → { _1 : a, _2 : b }`.
+The type of `Pair` will be determined automatically.

 For complicated type signatures, it still helps to write type annotations, because Dhall will then detect some type errors earlier.